Iterated Block Particle Filter for High-dimensional Parameter Learning: Beating the Curse of Dimensionality: Introduction

 \subsection{Our contributions}

-In this paper, we propose the iterated BPF (IBPF) algorithm for high-dimensional parameter learning over partially observed, nonlinear, stochastic spatiotemporal processes.
-The contributions of the paper fall into four distinct categories: \begin{enumerate} \item \textbf{General graphical model structure.} In this paper, we consider a general graphical POMP model having the following characteristics: \begin{itemize} \item General state spaces and measures.
-The latent state $(X_n)_{n\geq 0}$ is a Markov chain taking values in a general Polish state space $\mathbb{X}$, endowed with a general reference measure $\psi$.
-The observation sequence $(Y_n)_{n\geq 1}$ is conditionally independent given $(X_n)_{n\geq 1}$ and takes values in a general Polish state space $\mathbb{Y}$, endowed with a general reference measure $\phi$.
-The auxiliary Markov chain $(\Theta_n)_{n\geq 0}$ for parameter learning purpose, has its own general Polish state space $\mathbb{\Theta}$ and general reference measure $\lambda$.
+In this paper, we propose the iterated BPF (IBPF) algorithm.
+The contributions of the paper fall into four distinct categories:

-\item General transition densities.
-The transition densities of $X_n$, $Y_n$, and $\Theta_n$ are all time-inhomogeneous and in the general form where only weak standard conditions are required (see ``Theoretical contribution" below for details).
-A model that is defined using a simulator instead of an analytically tractable characterization of an underlying process, is said to be implicitly defined (\cite{diggle1984monte}).
-Models for complex dynamic systems, are sometimes defined implicitly by a computer simulation algorithm, which lack analytically tractable transition densities.
-Inference approaches that are applicable on implicitly defined models are said to possess the \textit{plug-and-play} property (\cite{breto2009time,he2010plug}), or alternatively called \textit{equation-free} (\cite{kevrekidis2004equation,xiu2005equation}) or \textit{likelihood-free} (\cite{marjoram2003markov,sisson2007sequential}).
-We note that our IBPF algorithm is in the class of \textit{plug-and-play} algorithms, meaning that they do not need to evaluate the transition density, merely require a simulator as input for the latent dynamic process.
+\begin{enumerate} \item \textbf{General graphical model structure.} In this paper, we consider a general graphical POMP model having general state spaces and measures, general transition densities, and a general graph structure.
+Specifically, the latent state $(X_n)_{n\geq 0}$, the observation sequence $(Y_n)_{n\geq 1}$ that is conditionally independent given $(X_n)_{n\geq 1}$, and the auxiliary Markov chain $(\Theta_n)_{n\geq 0}$ for parameter learning purpose, have their own state spaces which are all Polish spaces endowed with their own general reference measures.
+The transition densities of $X_n$, $Y_n$, and $\Theta_n$ are all time-inhomogeneous and in the general form where only standard conditions are required.